Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 # 😸 Life's Moments
 - *2017.01.31* I completed my first [guitar and singing music video](https://www.bilibili.com/video/BV1Js41187R2/?spm_id_from=333.999.0.0&vd_source=2ea3adfcf37a4ce93c412a27398cad91) in my life, under the lens of my best friend Jiaming Zhang.
 Performing ["Beautiful Birds" by Passenger](https://www.youtube.com/watch?v=M2RHLZQbZCU), a song from my most beloved idol.
 I have a natural passion for music; I love singing and playing the guitar.
 However, I'm fully aware that my singing is not exactly gifted, so I embrace it merely as a hobby, like many others, and followed the path of education.
 Even now, when I watch this video, I feel quite embarrassed; the singing is quite off-key and performed too shyly, completely unlike my usual self.
 But regardless, this video is truly precious to me.
 It represents a very important moment in my life.
-What is life?
 Life is a game of time.
 In the blink of an eye, six years have passed.
 Sometimes I wonder if I can work hard enough to help my children resolve their financial issues early in life.
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">My first MV 2017</div><img src='images/guitar2.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">